Chaos in Russia brings uncertainty, opportunities for war in Ukraine

 Peter Schroeder, who served as a senior intelligence official in both the Trump and Biden administrations focused on Russia and Ukraine, said an important takeaway from the chaos in Russia is that it undermines Moscow’s strategy to wear down Ukrainian resolve and that of its supporters in a grinding war of attrition.

-Ukrainian President Volodymyr Zelensky on Sunday night said, “The longer Russian aggression lasts, the more degradation it causes in Russia itself.
+Ukrainian President Volodymyr Zelenskyy said Sunday night, “The longer Russian aggression lasts, the more degradation it causes in Russia itself.
 One of the manifestations of this degradation is that Russian aggression is gradually returning to its home harbor.”

-The Russian Defense Ministry published Monday a video of Shoigu surveying battlefield operations, a signal that he still maintains Putin’s confidence.
+The Russian Defense Ministry published a video Monday of Shoigu surveying battlefield operations, a signal that he still has Putin’s confidence.

 Schroeder said if Putin doesn’t change his military leadership, “that sort of suggests he’s not going to make any changes to their approach, which is good for the Ukrainians, I think.”